kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 Pure functions are the functions that always yield consistent output and do not have any side effects.
 Pure function makes the code easily readable, and testable and increases the performance.

 ## Inpure function
-An impure function is a function that contains one or more side effects.
+An inpure function is a function that contains one or more side effects.
 It mutates data outside of its lexical scope and does not predictably produce the same output for the same input.

 # Special components